5 Smoother project-based collaboration

 One of the first things to consider when working collaboratively on a data analysis project (and probably other types of projects too) is what software to use for your project.
 This starts out at the highest level: Are you using R or some other software for the analysis?
 Since this is an R course, we’re assuming the software will be R! 😜

-Part of this approach requires that you follow a “project-oriented” workflow when working on, well, your project.
-In order to know how to track your project’s package dependencies, you need to first know, what is a “project” and how do we work around it?
+Part of the approach covered in this course requires that you follow a “project-oriented” workflow when working on, well, a project.
+In order to know how to track your project’s package dependencies, you need to first know, what a “project” is and how do we work around it.
 Since the introduction course’s first session on the Management of R Projects, we’ve consistently taught and used this workflow-style.
 In fact, it is embedded into the use of the R Projects via the .Rproj files and in the use of the here package.
-So we already are following this approach from the start, which will make it easier to track package dependencies of our project.
+So, we’re already following a approach, which will make it easier to track package dependencies of our project.

 Cartoon of combining R Projects with the here package, compared to the common approach of using setwd().
 Artwork by @allison_horst.

-Let’s start with the AdvancedR3 project that uses the lipidomics.
-We have code in the data-raw/nmr-omics.R file that uses some packages.
+Let’s start with the AdvancedR3 project, created in Chapter 3, that includes the lipidomics dataset.
+We have code in the data-raw/nmr-omics.R file already that uses some packages.
 Let’s assume that your project will be more complex than this and that you will eventually need some collaborators to contribute who are experts in for instance metabolomics data processing and in statistical analysis of high-dimensional data.
 You know you will end up needing to use other packages.
 You also know that you all need some way of tracking which packages are used so that when others join and contribute to the project, they can as seamlessly as possible install or update the packages your data analysis project needs.
 There are a few ways of “tracking” package dependencies.

 • Advantage:

-• This is the easiest to conceptually understand and to use.
+• It’s the easiest to conceptually understand and to use.

 • Disadvantages: